(for all patients 16 years or younger) 700 William Avenue

 You will receive medical help.
-A specialized nurse will meet with you and talk about options for receiving care.
+A specialized health-care provider will meet with you and talk about options for receiving care.

 When you report to an emergency department or urgent care, you will visit the triage desk and be asked why you have come to hospital

-The SANE Team will be consulted and be at the hospital to see you as soon as possible
+The SA/IPV Team, or CPC (depending on the age of the patient), will be consulted and be at the hospital to see you as soon as possible

-If you decide to have police involved, the nurse will assist you with the process and may be able to collect evidence.
+If you decide to have police involved, we will assist you with the process and your specialized provider may be able to collect evidence.
 Reporting to police will remain your choice

 Where will I stay while at HSC?

-You Are Not Alone: A walk-through of SANE services
+You Are Not Alone: A walk-through of SA/IPV services

 Call 911 or 1-855-776-4766 if you or your child have been exposed to a dangerous substance.